-- 6. Remove note stating height will be per ordinance and add original development table with heights and uses back to the plans.
-Addressed.
-Modified to retain maximum 70' building height for all uses except hotel and CCRC and increase to 90 feet. - 7.
-Under Rezoning Summary note existing zoning is CC SPA and UR-C(CD) SPA.
-Addressed - 8.
-Add note stating maximum parking requirements will be per ordinance.
-Addressed - Notes 1F and 1G contain asterisks without explanation.
-Please provide explanation or remove.
-Addressed - 10.
+- 6. Remove note stating height will be per ordinance and add original development table with heights and uses back to the plans. - 7.
+Under Rezoning Summary note existing zoning is CC SPA and UR-C(CD) SPA. - 8.
+Add note stating maximum parking requirements will be per ordinance. - 9.
+Notes 1F and 1G contain asterisks without explanation.
+Please provide explanation or remove. - 10.
 The development notes reference a pedestrian bridge connection not clearly shown on the site plan.
 Show where this will be per "generally depicted".
-Addressed. - 11.
-New Outstanding: Add a note clarifying that the automotive service station would only be able to do minor adjustments and repairs per CC.
-Addressed